 Engineering is a vast field that focuses on solving problems and creating solutions through small- and large-scale applications.
 As a purely technical field, it’s often necessary to have someone who can combine that technical capability with leadership skills to help guide projects and achieve goals.
 That’s what engineering management is all about.

-But, is an engineering management degree worth it?
+But, is a degree in engineering management worth it?
 When it comes to engineering, it’s important that leadership, guidance, and planning come from someone who understands engineering basics, fundamentals, and application.
 This is what makes an engineering management degree worth it.
 Industries that hire engineers also need someone who can help make decisions that include both technical knowledge and business insight.

 What Is Engineering Management?
 Is An Engineering Management Degree Worth It?